-Wouldn’t it be fantastic if you could eat cookies for breakfast?
-With this wonderful, healthy and wholesome recipe, you can eat cookies for breakfast.
+These healthy breakfast cookies are wholesome and chewy.
+So wouldn’t it be fantastic if you could eat these cookies for breakfast?
+Well, with this wonderful recipe, you can.
 Full of ingredients like pumpkin, flaxseeds and oatmeal, you can feel good about popping one of these cookies in your mouth every morning.

 Healthy Breakfast Choices